eovchinn/ADP-pipeline/README.md

 [[Inoue et al., 2012]](http://www.cl.ecei.tohoku.ac.jp/~naoya-i/resources/jelia2012_paper.pdf).
 The reasoner produces flat first order logic interpretations in the textual format and proof graphs in the PDF format.

+More details about each component can be found [here](https://github.com/metaphor-adp/Metaphor-ADP/blob/master/pipelines/README.md).

 ---

 **Installation and running**